jingwora/jingwora.github.io/KM/Notes/Books/Human Evolutionary Genetics (EN).md

 - By identifying segments of DNA that are more similar between the two species than could be expected by chance, we can identify regions whose evolution has been constrained by the need to perform a specific function.
 Some of these regions are genes.

-- Understanding evolutionary history is essential to understanding human biology today.
-Why is the present like it is?
+###### Understanding evolutionary history is essential to understanding human biology today.
+- The interaction of humans and their surroundings comes to the fore, as does an understanding of human adaptability in the face of huge variability in inhabited environments.

-- Understanding evolutionary history shapes our expectations about the future.
-An evolutionary perspective on human genetic variation also allows us to make predictions, both about biological research, and about the future of our species.
+###### Understanding evolutionary history shapes our expectations about the future.
+- An evolutionary perspective on human genetic variation also allows us to make predictions, both about biological research, and about the future of our species.
 - Phenotypic traits of humans are controlled by a combination of inherited and environmental factors, and stochastic developmental and molecular processes.

-COMPLEMENTARY RECORDS OF THE HUMAN PAST
+#### 1.3 COMPLEMENTARY RECORDS OF THE HUMAN PAST
 - Different types of evidence available
 - The **historical** record comprises written texts: 4,000 years ago